nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### ExpenseList, IncomeList

-Classes ExpenseList and IncomeList is responsible for keeping track of the corresponding entry instances added to the program by the user.
+Classes ExpenseList and IncomeList are responsible for keeping track of the corresponding entry instances added to the program by the user.
 At a class level, it keeps a **LinkedList** of corresponding entries.
 They both extend EntryList, the abstract class that represents a collection of Entry instances.
 It provides static functionalities of managing and viewing entry instances at a class level.